 A small number of additional need-based scholarships for international students also are available through International Student and Scholar Services (ISSS).
 View more information about the specific criteria for these scholarships, and how to submit an application.

 A visa is required for international students to enter the United States.
 Most international students enter the U.S. on an F-1 student visa, which is a nonimmigrant visa granted to applicants who want to enroll full-time at a U.S. college or university.

 International students are responsible for all educational and personal expenses for the duration of their F-1 status at the University of Minnesota.
-In order to issue an I-20, which is needed to obtain an F-1 student visa, the University of Minnesota is required by the United States government to maintain records that demonstrate that students have the funds necessary to cover their cost of attendance for the first year of study.
-Students demonstrate that they have sufficient funds by submitting a Financial Certification Statement.
+In order to issue an I-20, which is needed to obtain an F-1 student visa, the University of Minnesota is required by the United States government to maintain records demonstrating that students have the funds necessary to cover their cost of attendance for the first year of study.
+Students demonstrate they have sufficient funds by submitting a Financial Certification Statement.
 Students who anticipate not being able to meet the cost of their education and living expenses are advised to request a postponement of enrollment until they have secured adequate funding.